Quota Mechanisms: Finite-Sample Optimality and Robustness: Extensions

 The TANF application highlights a distinctive feature of \emph{dynamic} quota mechanisms.
-Each period, the agent must submit his report before learning his type realizations in future periods.
-For a fixed discount factor $\b$, even if the agent's past type frequencies are close to the quota, he may prefer to misreport today in order to conserve certain quotas for the event that his future realizations differ substantially from the quota.
-For this reason, the expected $\b$-discounted average decision error can converge to $0$ arbitrarily slowly as $\b$ tends to $1$, even for type spaces of a fixed size.\footnote{This is why \emph{strict} cyclical monotonicity cannot be relaxed to weak cyclical monotonicity in \cref{res:dynamic_implementation}; see \cref{ex:weak_CM} for a counterexample.} In the static setting, by contrast, our optimal transport techniques bound the rate of convergence uniformly over all type spaces of a fixed size.
+Each period, the agent must submit a report without knowing his type realizations in future periods.
+In the $\b$-discounted problem, suppose that in period $t$, the agent's type history has a discounted empirical distribution that is close to the quota.
+Nevertheless, the agent may prefer to misreport today in order to conserve certain quotas in case future type realizations are extreme.
+For this reason, the expected $\b$-discounted average decision error can converge to $0$ arbitrarily slowly as $\b$ tends to $1$, even for type spaces of a fixed size.\footnote{For the same reason, \emph{strict} cyclical monotonicity cannot be relaxed to weak cyclical monotonicity in \cref{res:dynamic_implementation}; see \cref{ex:weak_CM} for a counterexample.} In the static setting, by contrast, our optimal transport techniques bound the rate of convergence uniformly over all type spaces of a fixed size.